limpehsh/switchupp-frontend/README.md

 quasar dev
 COMMAND FOR TESTING as opposed to npm start!!!

+Some packages to install on Atom to make handling vue files and our project easier:

+linter packages:
+linter-eslint
+linter-javac
+linter-sass-lint
+lint-sass-vue
+(these 2 will have to be installed anyway if you try installing any of the above so just install the top 4) linter linter-ui-default

+vue-related packages:
+language-vue
+language-vue-component
+vue2-autocomplete
+vue-format

 Have a read of Vue.js here: https://vuejs.org/v2/guide/ and the framework we're using: http://quasar-framework.org/guide/